colornos/colornos/README.md

 ### Hi there 👋
-This PHP-ML example uses NaiveBayes Classifier to make predictions and is used under the profile page of colornos.com
+This PHP-ML example uses the NaiveBayes Classifier to make predictions and is used under the profile page of colornos.com

 NaiveBayes Classifier is based on applying Bayes' theorem with strong (naive) independence assumptions between the features.